Hayley Matthews: Athletics career

-As an athlete, Matthews competes in the javelin throw, and has represented Barbados in a number of international meets and competitions.
+As an athlete, Matthews competed in the javelin throw, and represented Barbados in a number of international meets and competitions.
 She won silver medals at the 2013 and 2014 CARIFTA Games, competing in the under-17 and under-18 categories, respectively.
 At the 2014 Central American and Caribbean Junior Championships in Athletics, held in Mexico, she won a bronze medal in the under-18 category, while at the 2015 CARIFTA Games she won her first gold medal, again competing in the under-18 category.